Multi-Sample Plotting

 Property Trends

 With a large amount of fluid data in the whitsonPVT database, different fluid property trends can be found.
-Deviations from these correlations can indicate erronious data, data entry errors, or different fluid behavior.
+Deviations from these correlations can indicate erronious measurements, data entry errors, or different fluid behavior.
 Examples of data that should correlate strongly are

 -